roboconf/roboconf.github.io/en/user-guide/installing-an-agent.md

 * Deploy the agent as a Karaf feature on your own Karaf server.
 * Deploy the agent's bundles in an OSGi container.

+> This page only describes how to install an agent.
+> Take a look at [this page](configuring-an-agent.html) to see how to configure it.

 # Root Access